7 minute read

 - Venmo card holders can trade their monthly cash-back rewards for crypto.

-- This trend is accelerating, and we're likely to see more companies leverage crypto-as-rewards in 2022 and beyond.
+- This trend is accelerating, and we're likely to see more companies leverage crypto-as-rewards in the future.

 "Offering cryptocurrency rewards can help brands attract and engage with younger audiences, driving richer consumer experiences and increased brand loyalty." —Dan O'Prey, Chief Product Officer at Bakkt